tratteria/website/content/docs/quickstart/verifying-trats.md

 **sub**

 The identifier of the individual, entity, or user involved in the transaction.
-In the generated Txn-Token, we received the following `sub` claim:
+In the generated TraT, we received the following `sub` claim:

 ```json
   "sub": {